 No-Fault PIP Benefits

-Under the Michigan No–Fault Act, there are four specific categories of no-fault personal protection insurance (PIP) benefits payable in motor-vehicle accidents resulting in bodily injury or death.
-Your entitlement to these benefits will be dependent on the facts of your case and the type and extent of the losses you’ve suffered.
-These four PIP benefits are summarized below:
+Under the Michigan No-Fault Act, there are four specific categories of no-fault personal protection insurance (PIP) benefits payable in motor-vehicle accidents resulting in bodily injury or death.
+Your entitlement to these benefits will depend on the facts of your case and the type and extent of the losses you’ve suffered.
+The four types of PIP benefits are summarized below.

 Section 3107(1)(a) of the Michigan No-Fault Act requires insurance companies to pay “allowable expenses,” which are defined as “all reasonable charges incurred for reasonably necessary products, services and accommodations for an injured person’s care, recovery or rehabilitation.”

-These benefits are payable for life and do not have a monetary cap on the amount of benefits which may be collected.
-They are very broad and include: medical expenses; in-home attendant care; barrier-free residential accommodations; vocational rehabilitation; special transportation and medical mileage; guardian/conservatorship expenses; and the services of an independent case manager.
+These benefits are payable for life and do not have a monetary cap on the amount that may be collected.
+The benefits are very broad and include: medical expenses; in-home attendant care; barrier-free residential accommodations; vocational rehabilitation; special transportation and medical mileage; guardian/conservatorship expenses; and the services of an independent case manager.

 However, the work loss benefit cannot exceed the monthly maximum, which is adjusted every October to keep pace with the cost of living.
 The statute also provides for the payment of wage loss benefits to those individuals who are considered to be “temporarily unemployed” from full-time employment at the time of the injury.

-Section 3107(1)(c) of the Michigan no-fault law provides that an injured person may receive reimbursement in an amount not to exceed $20 per day for expenses incurred in having others perform reasonably necessary services that the injured person would have performed for the benefit of themselves or their dependants.
-This benefit primarily consists of domestic-type services, such as housekeeping, lawn work, or snow removal.
+Section 3107(1)(c) of the Michigan no-fault law provides that an injured person may receive reimbursement in an amount not to exceed $20 per day for expenses incurred in having others perform reasonably necessary services that the injured person would have performed for the benefit of themselves or their dependents.
+This benefit primarily consists of domestic type services, such as housekeeping, lawn work or snow removal.

-When a motor vehicle accident results in death, dependants of the decedent are entitled to recover survivor’s loss benefits under Section 3108 of the statute, as well as funeral and burial expenses under Section 3107(1)(a).
+When a Michigan car accident results in death, dependents of the decedent are entitled to recover survivor’s loss benefits under Section 3108 of the no-fault law, as well as funeral and burial expenses under Section 3107(1)(a).